ryanmorr/is-style-supported/README.md

 ## Example

-To use the method, simply provide a style as the first argument in camel cased format.
+To use the method, simply provide a style as the first argument in typical CSS notation (hyphenated).
+You will not be required to provide vendor prefixes, that is done internally.
 You can use the optional second argument to determine support for the style's value as well.

-	isStyleSupported('animationName');
+	isStyleSupported('animation-name');

 	isStyleSupported('display', 'flex');